 - The Carpet is generally cut from a large roll that ranges in width from 27″ to more than 18’, with 12′ being the most common size produced.

 - “Broadloom” is a term frequently used to identify roll goods more than 54″ wide.

 - Carpet tiles or modules are a popular alternative to roll carpeting, especially in commercial applications.

 - These tiles are generally 18″ or 24″ square and can be glued directly to the floor with a permanent or releasable adhesive, or laid freely with gravity holding them in place.

-- High pile carpet – It has long fibers and less dense as compared with low and medium-pile carpet.
+- High pile carpet – It has long fibers and is less dense as compared with low and medium-pile carpets.
 Suitable for fewer traffic areas.

-Commercial carpet flooring depends upon the type of construction Methods.
+Commercial carpet flooring types depend upon the type of construction Methods.

 - Refers to how tightly the fiber has been twisted.

 - The tighter the yarn is twisted, the better the carpet stands

 - Refers to the amount and distance between the fibers.